 him.
 The former is an accountant of knowledge; he knows where the treasure is, but it does not belong to him.

 Real education instills a desire for knowledge, not merely the tools to acquire it.
 We are shaped by what we know and what we yearn to know.
-The Talmud tells us that as a young man Hillel was so desperate for words of Torah that he climbed on the roof of the study house to hear the discourses of his …
+The Talmud tells us that as a young man Hillel was so desperate for words of Torah that he climbed on the roof of the study house to hear the …

 February 8th, 2010